raindrum/raindrum.github.io/lawsearch.md

 | [Clean Air Act](https://www.law.cornell.edu/topn/clean_air_act) * | `caa SECTION [SUBSECTIONS]`                                  | CAA § 112(k)(3)               |
 | [Clean Water Act](https://www.law.cornell.edu/topn/clean_water_act_of_1977) * | `cwa SECTION [SUBSECTIONS]`                                  | cwa 301 b 2 A                 |

 \* As codified.
 Cross-references in the text will refer to U.S. Code section numbers, not sections of the original Act.

 Obviously this is far from a complete list.
-Most of the laws it supports are there because I was studying them while referencing this.
+A lot of the laws it supports are there because I was studying them while working on this.
 If you'd like me to add other laws, or if you find any errors, [send me an email](mailto:simonraindrum@gmail.com) and I'll see what I can do!